 Some people may experience numbness, burning, or tingling in their arms, legs, or feet.
 They may also feel pain when touched lightly.

 Some people with demyelinating diseases, such as multiple sclerosis (MS), get a symptom called Lhermitte’s sign.
 This feels like an electric shock that goes through the back of the neck to the spine and then through the arms and legs.

 Demyelinating diseases can cause memory problems, difficulty concentrating, and cognition problems.

 People with a demyelinating disease may also experience tremors or incoordination.
 Sometimes, swallowing, writing, eating, and walking can be difficult.

 Symptoms that affect the genitourinary system:

 Demyelinating diseases can affect how someone needs to use the bathroom.
 These conditions can cause people to have incontinence (where they can not control their bladder or bowels) or constipation (where they can not empty their bowels wholly and regularly).

 Urinary tract infections may also be more common in people with demyelinating diseases.

 The sexual health of people with demyelinating diseases can be affected.
 Men may be unable to have an erection, and both women and men may be unable to achieve orgasm.
-People with demyelinating diseases can also experience pain during sex.
+People with demyelinating disorders can also experience pain during sex.